snibbor/Qymia-in-QuPath/README.md

       - [x] Cancelled message --> progress value is set to 0, no color change

   - #### Fix known bugs/problems, improve backend
-    - [ ] Wrap runQuant into a task so that cancel/force cancel can happen immediately.
+    - [ ] Wrap runQuant into a task so that cancel/force cancel can happen immediately. --> imediate cancellation can cause errors still
-      - [ ] Debug why cancelling sometimes causes image server exceptions for later runs...
+      - [x] Debug why cancelling sometimes causes image server exceptions for later runs... --> works after wrapping inside task
-      - [ ] Debug why sometimes the GUI stalls when running the first task but is fine for subsequent tasks --> I think this is from the thread executor.
-Perhaps using QuPath's thread executors and pools would be better than custom forkJoinPools.
+      - [x] Debug why sometimes the GUI stalls when running the first task but is fine for subsequent tasks --> I think this is from the thread executor.
+Perhaps using QuPath's thread executors and pools would be better than custom forkJoinPools. --> yes
+      - [x] Bug with reloading images because task execution occurs on thread separate from JavaFX
     - [ ] Remove ignore classes, ROI, and Unclassified PathClasses from available compartment choices
     - [ ] Trim tiles to image dimensions (for asthetics)
     - [ ] On GUI close, prompt user with dialog if running a task and cancel running tasks.